The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 The core feature of Structure is called Automation.

-It allows you to quickly build dynamic structures based on Jira data.
+It allows you to quickly build dynamic Structures based on Jira data.

-With Automation you can add issues from Agile boards or by using JQL, visualize relationships that exist between issues, or filter, sort and group by any field you like.
+With Automation, you can add issues from Agile boards or by using JQL, visualize relationships that exist between issues, or filter, sort, and group by any field you like.

 Structure for jira automation

-To build your structure, you add Generators.
-Generators are special rules that define how your structure should be built.
+To build your Structure, you add Generators.
+Generators are special rules that define how your Structure should be built.

 They allow you to:

-• Insert issues into the hierarchy (from an Agile board, a JQL query, or another structure).
+• Insert issues into the hierarchy (from an Agile board, a JQL query, or another Structure).

-• Extend the structure by adding child issues.
+• Extend the Structure by adding child issues.
 These can be connected to your issues with issue links, epic links, sub-task relationships, and other types of relationships provided by third-party apps like Portfolio and Xray.

 • Group the issues by almost any Jira field or link.